klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 The following input data are required to generate the surface water extent products:
 * Surface Reflectance
+* Product Formatter
 * Pixel QA
 * Elevation

-The Surface Reflectance and Pixel QA products can be generated using the software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) and [espa-cloud-masking](https://github.com/USGS-EROS/espa-cloud-masking) projects.
-Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.
+The Surface Reflectance, Product Formatter, and Pixel QA products can be generated using the software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance), [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter), and [espa-cloud-masking](https://github.com/USGS-EROS/espa-cloud-masking) projects.
+They can also be generated through our ondemand processing system [ESPA](https://espa.cr.usgs.gov).
+If using that system, be sure to select the ENVI output format.

 The Elevation data is required to be in the same projection and physical data file size as the Pixel QA and Surface Reflectance products.